johngage/critical-infrastructure/content/post/very-initial-outline-of-course-elements/index.md

 ---
-title: "Outline of support components: people and organizations"
+title: What to do when it's getting worse
-subtitle: Quick preliminary sketch
+subtitle: How to act quickly
 date: 2021-09-25T23:09:02.567Z
 summary: ""
 draft: false